tarantool/doc/doc/reference/tooling/tt_cli/export.rst

     .. important::

-        When using ``tt tdg2 export``, make sure that te batch size does not exceed the ``hard-limits.returned`` TDG2 parameter value set on the cluster.
+        When using ``tt tdg2 export``, make sure that the batch size does not exceed the ``hard-limits.returned`` TDG2 parameter value set on the cluster.

 ..  option:: --compound-value-format STRING